-The most complete survival kit in the world won't do a bit of good if you're upside down in a car you can't get out of and the kit’s in the trunk.
+The most complete survival kit in the world won't do a bit of good if you're in an upside down car you can't get out of and the kit’s in the trunk.
 That's the scenario you could be looking at if you, say, slid off an embankment in a snowstorm on a desolate road.
 It might be a while before help arrives.

-The shiny space blanket's ability to keep you warm could be a lifesaver—and it takes up virtually no space and costs less than $10.
+The shiny space blanket's ability to keep you warm could be a lifesaver.
+It takes up virtually no space and costs less than $10.

 Next things we’d add: